tlswg/tls13-spec/draft-ietf-tls-tls13.md

 TLS supports a range of key sizes and security levels, including some that provide no or minimal security.
 A proper implementation will probably not support many cipher suites.
 Applications SHOULD also enforce minimum and maximum key sizes.
-For example, certificate chains containing keys or signatures weaker than 2048-bit RSA or 224-bit ECDSA are not appropriate for secure applications.
+For example, certification paths containing keys or signatures weaker than 2048-bit RSA or 224-bit ECDSA are not appropriate for secure applications.
 See also {{backwards-compatibility-security-restrictions}}.